hirannor/hexagonal-architecture-asp-net/README.md

 ## Overview
-This project showcases an ASP.NET application that implements the port-and-adapter (hexagonal) architecture along with Domain-Driven Design (DDD).
-The focus is on clean architecture principles, facilitating a modular approach that separates concerns, making it easier to maintain and test.
+The project was created purely for practice, helping me become more familiar with C# and ASP.NET after 10 years of Java development.
+It doesn't have any specific business value and may contain missing elements or mistakes.
+The domain is simple, supporting only user registration, authentication, and basic user detail management.
+It showcases an ASP.NET application that implements the port-and-adapter (hexagonal) architecture along with Domain-Driven Design (DDD), focusing on clean architecture principles to facilitate a modular approach, separating concerns for easier maintenance and testing.

 |Build Status|License|
 |------------|-------|